Osama2262/Qacart/README.md

 on this project, I am building an automation test case for the TODO card website => *Qacart* for [@eng.Hatem Hatamleh]

 #<h2 align="left">The main TestCases is</h2>
-1- The user can log in with a valid email and password 2- The user can add a new TODO card
+1- The user can log in with a valid email and password<br>
+2- The user can add a new TODO card
 3- The user can delete the TODO card successfully
 #<h2 align="left">The tools I used</h2>: